Welcome Wagon Guide¶

 - Select the Settings icon to change your audio or video settings.

-- The unconference is a set of informal sessions that take place in the second half of both days (Thursday and Friday).
+- The Unconference is a set of informal sessions that take place all day Monday and Tuesday afternoon.
 Unconference talks focus on conversations and exchanges of ideas between participants.

 Lead an unconference session¶